Sorting in a business environment is a "Good Thing"

 When dealing with serial media, such as magnetic tapes (and decks of cards), sorting is often "a good thing".

 Various card oriented tasks, such as billing operations, payroll, inventory control, are made faster and more convenient if the records are sorted by customer number, or stock number.
-Even if you your information is stored by customer name or part name, it is easier to find a given record of the information is sorted by customer name or part name.

 (Random access based storage, (such as disk) is a completely different matter, and not discussed here.)